-What You Should Know About Basilar Migraines
+Other Things to Know About Basilar Migraines

 If you are a person who has basilar migraines or if you are a friend, family member, or boss of someone with the condition, there are a few things you need to know.

 As a Patient – First of all, your condition is not your fault.
 Sometimes even the best preventative measures simply will not stop a migraine attack.
 If you are undiagnosed, but are having symptoms that seem to indicate you may have basilar migraines, there are a couple of things you need to do.